w3f/w3f-education/docs/Rust/section5/struct-methods.md

 description: Learn how to define methods for structs in Rust.
 ---

 **Methods** are very similar to **functions** - the difference here being that **methods** are applied to structs.
-They breathe life into structs by provided associated logic that often utilizes its inner fields, and represents an instance of that struct.
+They breathe life into structs by providing associated logic that often utilizes its inner fields and represents an instance of that struct.

-The syntax is nearly identical to a function, with the exception that it's a part of the **implementation** of the struct:
+The syntax is nearly identical to a function, with the exception that its part of the **implementation** of the struct:

 ```rust
 struct Person {